BjornKSHoffman/Vanguard-Group/README.md

 H₁: The number of daily new COVID-19 cases in USA, India, and Brazil has a positive effect on the daily deaths for these countries.

 We posit that either reported deaths OR reported cases will affect the index more

 H₀: Deaths and cases equally affect indexes

-H₁: Deaths OR Cases superiorly impact
+H₁: Deaths and cases do not equally affect indexes

 We posit that the United States will show the greatest reactionary volatility
 H₀: Countries show the same reactionary volatility